 This form is to be completed by one cooperating teacher and submitted to your Tk20 portfolio.

-UTA Clinical Teaching Candidate: Cooperating Teacher: School:UTA Field Supervisor: This form is to be completed by the cooperating teacher.
+UTA Clinical Teaching Candidate:Cooperating Teacher: School: School:UTA Field Supervisor: This form is to be completed by the cooperating teacher.
 Cooperating teachers should initial each item to verify response.
 Circle each item, Yes or No. 1.
-The UTA candidate uses grammatically correct speech including verb tense, pronouns, etc. YES NO 2.
-The UTA candidate clearly enunciates sounds and words so that his/her students can clearly understand words and sentences.
-3. The UTA candidate correctly pronounces words, especially technical terms or names in the content area.
+The UTA candidate uses grammatically correct speech including verb YES NO tense, pronouns, etc. 2.
+The UTA candidate clearly enunciates sounds and words so that his/her YES NO students can clearly understand words and sentences.
+3. The UTA candidate correctly pronounces words, especially YES NO technical terms or names in the content area.
 4. The UTA candidate speaks loudly enough so that his/her students can hear him/her, and at appropriate loudness for the size of the room.
-5. The UTA candidate speaks at an appropriate speed or rate so that students can clearly understand him/her.
+5. The UTA candidate speaks at an appropriate speed or rate so that YES NO students can clearly understand him/her.
 6. The UTA candidate gives clear verbal directions, descriptions, and explanations.
 YES NO 7.
-The UTA candidate is free of speech defects that would impair his/her ability to communicate VES NO clearly (such as lisping, stuttering, etc.), or appropriately compensates for the defect.
-8. The UTA candidate communicates with students using appropriate eye contact, gestures, and body movements.
-9. The UTA candidate communicates with students with appropriate enthusiasm, variation of tone, and expression.
-10. The UTA candidate communicates with his/her students with poise and self-confidence.
-YES NO 11.
-The UTA candidate is free of inappropriate verbal and body mannerisms which are distracting for students.
-12. The UTA candidate makes consistent use of inclusive language (gender/culture).
-YES NO 13.
-The UTA candidate uses professional speech and mannerisms.
-YES NO 14.
-The UTA candidate greets other professionals and students in a positive manner.
-YES NO OVERALL COMMENTS/SUGGESTIONS: Cooperating Teacher Signature Date
+The UTA candidate is free of speech defects that would impair his/her ability to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for the defect.
+8. The UTA candidate communicates with students using appropriate eye YES NO contact, gestures, and body movements.
+9. The UTA candidate communicates with students with appropriate YES NO enthusiasm, variation of tone, and expression.
+10. The UTA candidate communicates with his/her students with poise and self-

+11. The UTA candidate is free of inappropriate verbal and body mannerisms YES NO which are distracting for students.

+12. The UTA candidate makes consistent use of inclusive language (gender/culture YES NO

+13. The UTA candidate uses professional speech and mannerisms.
+YES NO

+14. The UTA candidate greets other professionals and students in a positive YES NO manner.

+OVERALL COMMENTS / SUGGESTIONS:

+Cooperating Teacher Signature

+Cooperating reaction digitatore

+Date

+Campus and Grade: